cltl/EventCoreference/README.md

 The install.sh will build the binary through apache-maven-3.x and the pom.xml and move it to the "lib" folder.

 REQUIREMENTS
-EventCoreference is developed in Java 1.6 and can run on any platform that supports Java 1.6
+EventCoreference is developed in Java 1.6 and can run on any platform that supports Java 1.6.
+You need to first install maven (version 3.x) to install EventCoreference: https://maven.apache.org/index.html.

 LICENSE
     EventCoreference is free software: you can redistribute it and/or modify